koyuspace/fossil/README.md

 ### Wishlist
 - more settings
 - plugins for supporting more protocols
-- a non-codename for the project

-##How to build/install?
+## How to build/install?
-Note: to build dragonstone you need the following dependencies:
+Note: to build Fossil you need the following dependencies:
 - gtk3+ - the graphics toolkit
 - valac - the Vala compiler
 - meson - the build system